Liam Foudy: Playing career

-Junior hockey
+Junior

 London Knights

 Foudy was selected 18th overall in the 2016 OHL Priority Selection by the London Knights.

 Foudy made his OHL debut on September 21, 2016, as he had no points in a 4–1 loss to the Sarnia Sting.
 In his next game two days later, Foudy earned his first career OHL point, an assist, in a 6–2 victory over the Erie Otters.
 On November 12, Foudy recorded his first career OHL goal, as he scored against Liam Herbst of the Guelph Storm in a 4–1 win.
 On February 26, 2017, Foudy recorded the first multi-point game of his OHL career, as he scored a goal and an assist in an 8–1 win over the Guelph Storm.
 Overall, Foudy finished the 2016–17 season with nine goals and 15 points in 58 games for the Knights.
 On March 24, 2017, Foudy appeared in his first career OHL playoff game, as he had no points in a 4–3 overtime loss to the Windsor Spitfires.
 In thirteen post-season games, Foudy did not record a point.

 In his second season with the Knights in 2017–18, Foudy saw an increase in his offensive production.
 On January 5, 2018, Foudy recorded his first career multi-goal game, scoring twice against Jake McGrath of the Sudbury Wolves in a 5–1 victory.
 Overall, in 65 games during the season, Foudy scored 24 goals and 40 points.
 On March 22, 2018, Foudy earned his first career OHL playoff point, an assist, in a 5–4 loss to the Owen Sound Attack.
 One week later, Foudy scored his first career OHL playoff goal, scoring against Olivier Lafreniere of the Attack, in a 2–1 loss.
 In four post-season games, Foudy scored a goal and two points.